Competitor Guide

 Pricing

-Crisp is an all-in-one customer messaging platform that combines live chat, email, voice, and a knowledge base alongside an AI chatbot for small businesses and growing teams.
+Crisp is an all-in-one customer messaging platform combining live chat, email, voice, and an AI chatbot for small businesses and growing teams.

 Key features

 • Multichannel inbox.
-Centralises chat, email, Messenger, Instagram, WhatsApp, and Twitter in a single shared workspace.
+Centralises chat, email, Messenger, Instagram, WhatsApp, and Twitter in a single shared workspace without channel add-ons.

 • MagicReply AI.
 AI-powered response suggestions and chatbot capabilities for handling repetitive queries automatically.

 • Live calls and screen sharing.
-Built-in voice and video calling alongside text-based chat for richer customer support.
+Built-in voice and video calling alongside text-based chat for richer support interactions.

 Why choose Crisp over Tidio?

-• Crisp uses flat per-workspace pricing rather than per-conversation billing, removing the unpredictable overage costs Tidio teams frequently report.
+Crisp uses flat per-workspace pricing rather than per-conversation billing, removing the unpredictable overage costs Tidio teams frequently report during product launches and peak sale periods.

 Pros

-• Flat per-workspace pricing creates predictable costs without conversation-based overage concerns for SMB teams.
+• Flat per-workspace pricing creates predictable costs without conversation-based overage concerns for SMB teams managing variable volumes.

-• Broad channel coverage including voice, video, and messaging apps in a single workspace.
+• Broad channel coverage including voice, video, and messaging apps in a single workspace at an accessible price point.

-• Modern interface and quick setup make it an easy fit for small businesses and agencies.
+• Modern interface and quick setup make it easy for small businesses and agencies to get operational quickly.

 Cons

-• AI capabilities are less mature than Lyro or Fin for high-volume deflection at scale.
+• AI capabilities are less mature than Lyro or Fin for high-volume deflection at scale in complex D2C or SaaS environments.

 • Limited advanced workflow automation compared to enterprise-focused helpdesks and AI-native platforms.

-• Reporting and analytics depth lag behind mid-market and enterprise competitors as teams grow.
+• Reporting and analytics depth lag behind mid-market and enterprise competitors as teams and ticket volumes grow.

 Customer review